 Nees Jan is senior researcher at CWTS.
 He develops tools and algorithms for analyzing and visualizing science, and is the main developer of the VOSviewer software.
 He is also head of the IT department at CWTS.

 The registration fee is € 800.
 This excludes travel and lodging, which will have to be arranged separately.
 Lunch is included in the registration fee.
 The maximum number of participants in the spring school is 40 and participation will be determined on the basis of motivation and CV.
-Participants are expected to bring their own laptop, which is required for some of the practical exercises.
+The registration fee will need to be paid in an online portal after being admitted to the spring school.
+This portal accepts a wide variety of credit cards (e.g. American Express, MasterCard and Visa) and other payment methods.
+An invoice can be sent to you upon request.